8BitEmu/emulation/index.md

 ---
-Emulation, Handhelds, Retro Gaming, and more
+Title: Emulation, Handhelds, Retro Gaming, and more
 ---